What is “healthy eating?”

 - Get the vitamins and minerals your body needs

-- Stay strong for sports or other activities
+- Stay strong for sports or other physical activities

-- Reach your maximum height (if you’re still growing)
+- Reach your maximum height (if you are still growing)

 - Maintain a healthy weight

-- Prevent unhealthy eating habits, such as skipping meals and feeling overly hungry at the next meal
+- Prevent unhealthy eating habits, like skipping meals and feeling overly hungry at the next meal

 Tips for Healthy Eating

-- Believe it or not, eating 3 meals with snacks in between is the best way to maintain your energy and a healthy weight.
-You’re more likely to choose foods that are not as healthy when you skip meals and become overly hungry.
+- Believe it or not, eating 3 meals with 2-3 healthy snacks in between is the best way to maintain your energy and a healthy weight.
+You are more likely to choose foods that are not as nutrient-rich when you skip meals and become overly hungry.

 - Eating away from home?
-Don’t leave yourself stranded-take foods with you, or know where you can go to buy something healthy and satisfying.
+Don’t leave yourself stranded—pack foods with you or know where you can go to buy something healthy and satisfying.

 - Try healthier ways to cook foods such as grilling, stir-frying, microwaving, baking, and boiling instead of deep frying.

-- Try fresh or dried herbs (basil, oregano, parsley) and spices (lemon pepper, chili powder, garlic powder) to flavor your food instead of adding less healthy toppings such as butter, sour cream, or gravy.
+- Try fresh or dried herbs (basil, oregano, parsley) and spices (lemon pepper, chili powder, garlic powder) to flavor your food.
+Other ways to add flavor include using lemon juice, lime juice, hot sauce, or olive oil to foods.

-- Sugary drinks are a big source of empty energy.
-This means that they contain a lot of energy (in the form of calories) that your body may not need, and they don’t contain a lot of nutrients (vitamins, minerals, or fiber).
-Try diet sodas, sugar-free drink mixes, water, and seltzer water instead of soda or juice.
-Even “natural” unsweetened juices contain a lot of energy you may not need.
-Don’t go overboard-if you’re going to drink regular soda or juice, try to limit the amount you drink to 4-8 ounces, one time per day.
+- Sugary drinks, such as soda and juice, are big sources of empty energy.
+This means that they contain a lot of energy (in the form of calories) but they don’t contain a lot of nutrients (vitamins, minerals, or fiber).
+Try sugar-free drink mixes, water (plain or you can add fruit to your water), and seltzer water instead of soda or juice.
+Even if labeled “natural” or “100% fruit juice,” juices are missing an important nutrient found in whole fruit: fiber.
+Without fiber, the sugar from the fruit will give you quick energy, but it won’t last long and you may find yourself feeling tired soon after drinking.
+If you are going to drink regular juice, try to limit the amount you drink to 4-8 ounces, one time per day and consider adding water to “dilute” it

 - Lots of sugar is also found in foods such as cakes, cookies, and candies.
-Whole grain or wheat desserts may contain less sugar.
-It’s okay to enjoy these foods once in a while as long as they don’t replace healthier foods.
+Whole grain desserts may contain less sugar.
+It’s okay to enjoy these foods in small amounts as long as they don’t replace healthier foods.

-- As with sugar, solid fats can be found in desserts as well.
-Choosing desserts made with fruit purees or olive oil instead of butter and cream can be healthier options.
-It’s also okay to enjoy these foods once in a while, as long as they don’t replace healthier foods.
+- As with sugar, solid fats can be found in desserts too.
+It is okay to enjoy these foods in small amounts, as long as they don’t replace healthier foods.

-- Creamy sauces and dressings such as alfredo or ranch are often high in saturated fat and the serving size is likely less than you would expect.
-With sauces like this a little goes a long way.
+- Creamy sauces and dressings such as alfredo or ranch are often high in saturated fat.
+Use these sparingly; with sauces like this a little goes a long way.

 - Slow down when you eat.
 Try to relax and pace yourself so that your meals last at least 20 minutes, since it takes around 20 minutes for you to feel full.

 - Listen to your body.
-Eating when you are hungry and stopping when you’re satisfied will help your body balance its energy needs and stay comfortable.
-Ask yourself: Am I eating because I’m hungry, or am I stressed, angry, sad, or bored?
+Eating when you are hungry and stopping when you are full will help your body balance its energy needs and stay comfortable.
+Ask yourself: Am I eating because I’m hungry?
+Or am I stressed, angry, sad, or bored?

-- Try naturally fiber rich foods, such as whole grains, vegetables, and fruits so you feel comfortably full.
+- Eating naturally fiber rich foods, such as whole grains, vegetables, and fruits will help you feel comfortably full.

 - There are no good foods or bad foods.
 All foods can be part of healthy eating, when eaten in moderation.

-- You don’t need to buy low carb, gluten-free, fat-free, or diet foods (unless told specifically by your medical provider to do so).
-These foods are not necessarily lower in calories-they usually have lots of other added ingredients to replace the carbs or fat.
+- You do not need to buy low carb, gluten-free, fat-free, or diet foods (unless told specifically by your medical provider to do so).
+These foods are not necessarily lower in calories—they usually have lots of other added ingredients to replace the carbohydrates or fat.

-- YOU are more important than your weight or body size.
+- YOU are more important than your weight or body size—believe it!
 Your health and happiness can be hurt by drastic weight loss plans.
-If you’ve not yet reached your adult height, rapid weight loss could interfere with your growth.
+If you have not yet reached your adult height, rapid weight loss could interfere with your growth.
 Instead of trying extreme approaches, focus on making small lifestyle changes that you can stick with for life.
 This approach will leave you feeling healthier and happier in the long run.